-Bags, coats and lunches can be stored in the boxes provided.
+Bags, coats and lunches can be stored securely in the boxes provided.

 Reserved picnic tables are provided for you to eat your packed lunch.

-Toilets are located at the front of the Collection Building next to Café No. 1, and at the rear of the building next to our offices.
+Toilets are located at the front of the Collection Building next to Café No. 1.

 The museum has trained members of staff able to provide first aid and all first-aid incidents are recorded.